sourcebots/docs/content/kit/servo-assembly/GPIO.md

 {{% notice note %}}
-The servo hat communicates using 2 of the analogue output pins (4 and 5), and so these are inaccessible.
+The servo hat communicates using 2 of the analogue input pins (4 and 5), and so these are inaccessible.
 {{% /notice %}}